Rudolf Diesel: Disappearance and death

 On the evening of 29 September 1913, Diesel boarded the Great Eastern Railway steamer SS Dresden in Antwerp on his way to a meeting of the Consolidated Diesel Manufacturing company in London.
 He took dinner on board the ship and then retired to his cabin at about 10 p.m., leaving word to be called the next morning at 6:15 a.m., but he was never seen alive again.
 In the morning his cabin was empty and his bed had not been slept in, although his nightshirt was neatly laid out and his watch had been left where it could be seen from the bed.
 His hat and neatly folded overcoat were discovered beneath the afterdeck railing.

 Shortly after Diesel's disappearance, his wife Martha opened a bag that her husband had given to her just before his ill-fated voyage, with directions that it should not be opened until the following week.
 She discovered 20,000 German marks in cash (US$120,000 today) and financial statements indicating that their bank accounts were virtually empty.
 In a diary Diesel brought with him on the ship, for the date 29 September 1913, a cross was drawn, possibly indicating death.

 Ten days after he was last seen, the crew of the Dutch pilot boat Coertsen came upon the corpse of a man floating in the Eastern Scheldt.
 The body was in such an advanced state of decomposition that it was unrecognisable, and they did not retain it aboard because of heavy weather.
 Instead, the crew retrieved personal items (pill case, wallet, I.D. card, pocketknife, eyeglass case) from the clothing of the dead man, and returned the body to the sea.
 On 13 October, these items were identified by Rudolf's son, Eugen Diesel, as belonging to his father.
-Five months later, in March 1914, Diesel’s wife, Martha, seemed to go missing in Germany.
+Five months later, in March 1914, a rumor emerged that Diesel was in Canada and his wife, Martha, seemed to go missing in Germany.
 Martha ultimately died in Brandenburg on 16 April 1944, at age 85.